bruhnn/BD2ModManager/README.md

 - **Multi-Language Support:** Available in Portuguese (pt-BR), Japanese (ja-JP), and Korean (ko-KR) (auto-translated, so might not be perfect).
 - Search mods by name, character, author, or type.
 - Filter mods by status directly on the characters page.
-- One-click install (symlink or copy).
+- One-click install to game folder (symlink or copy).
 - Drag-and-drop to install new mods.
 - Enable/disable mods with a single click.
 - Easily view which characters have each mod type enabled on the characters page.